How to Wash Pillows the Right Way

 How to wash feather or down pillows

-- If you have a top-loading washer, stop it occasionally to press air from the pillows during the wash cycle.
+If you have a top-loading washer, pause it occasionally during the washing cycle to press air from the pillows.

-- Tumble dry on low or an air-dry setting for a few hours until completely dry.
-Adding some clean, dry towels will absorb moisture and speed the drying process.
+When it comes to pillows, dryer settings matter.
+Gently tumble dry on low or on an air-dry setting for a few hours or until the pillow is completely dry.
+Add in some clean, dry towels to absorb moisture and speed the drying process.

 How to wash foam pillows

-If possible, using a front-loading washing machine is better for pillows, according to Goodman.
-“If you have access to one, it’s best to use a front-loading washing machine since pillows may float in a top-loading washing machine and this can cause them to have dry patches and not be washed as well in certain spots,” Goodman says.
-Silva-Nash adds that you should wash two pillows at a time because this helps keep the washing machine balanced and makes damage less likely.
+“If you have access to one, it’s best to use a front-loading washing machine since pillows may float in a top-loading washing machine, and this can cause them to have dry patches and not be washed as well in certain spots,” Goodman says.

 If you have a top-loading washer, consider visiting a laundromat on pillow-cleaning days so you can use the front-loading machines there.